 Two Stone Age people arrive from two rival tribes, in period clothing, with painted faces, objects, tools and weaponry.

-Children are split into two tribes and have face paints* applied as either ‘wolves’ or ‘bears’.
+Children are split into two- or three- tribes and have face paints* applied as either ‘dire wolves’, ‘sabre-toothed tigers’, or ‘cave bears’.

-We start our study with the concepts of language and communication- what and how did they communicate to each other, emotions, gestures, noises.
+We start our study with the concepts of language and communication- what and how did they communicate to each other, emotions, gestures, noises, art.

 We introduce them to the concept of life in a cave and roundhouse, with a central hearth.
 We show how fire was made.
 What was the most important stone used for making tools?